As someone who is passionate about the use of artificial plants, flowers, trees, and shrubs I get a lot of questions that look something like this:

 Live plants offer a lot of health benefits in the form of clean air and healing aspects.
 Artificial plants, on the other hand, offer a different type of potential health benefits since they don’t bring any pollen into the home, as some flowers do.

 For those who suffer from allergies or asthma, faux trees, shrubs, and flowers offer the opportunity to enjoy beauty while not sneezing and coughing.
 And the best part?
-If you properly care for your artificial plants, they can last years (and even decades) longer than live plants.
+If you properly care for your artificial plants, they can last years (and even decades) longer than live plants, especially if you know how to care for plants during the sunniest months..

 If you’re looking for inspiration for your designs, below is a great Pinterest board that can provide some ideas about how both live and artificial plants could be used.
 For each photo, consider whether an artificial plant might give you just as much beauty with a lot less maintenance.